linpengcheng/PurefunctionPipelineDataflow/README.md

 - Aesthetics: Simplicity, Unity, order, symmetry and definiteness.

-"Eating your own dog food" is a good way to demonstrate the theory.
+"Eating your own dog food" is a good way to demonstrate a theory.

 If you cann't use a simple logical model
-(or example) to fully demonstrate the theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.
+(or example) to fully demonstrate a theory, it means that the theory isn't a complete and systematic theoretical system, but can only be regarded as loose and messy practical experience.